fac24/week2-Minju-Hussain-Asmahan-George/README.md

 #### To run tests:
 - Install Cyress `npm install -D cypress`.
-- While n the project folder, run `npm run test`.
+- While in the project folder, run `npm run test`.
 - Edit the test.js file to make your own tests.
 - Have the server running in one terminal and Cypress 🖥